June 06, 2015

 Season 1:

-“Presidential Pac-Nappers / Picnic in Pacland” (9/25/82) – The Pac-President is kidnapped by Mezmaron to force Pac-Man to lead him to the Power Pellet Forest. / The Pac-Family and ghosts decide to picnic at the same time, and the ghosts decide to cause trouble.
+“Presidential Pac-Nappers / Picnic in Pacland” (9/25/82) – The Pac-President is kidnapped by Mezmaron to force Pac-Man to lead him to the Power Pellet Forest. / The Pac-Family and ghosts decide to picnic at the same time, leading to trouble.

-“The Great Pac-Quake / Hocus-Pocus Pac-Man” (10/2/82) – Mezmaron gives the ghosts an earthquake-making machine. / Baby-Pac disappears in a magic hat.
+“The Great Pac-Quake / Hocus-Pocus Pac-Man” (10/2/82) – Mezmaron gives the ghosts an earthquake-making machine. / Pac-Baby disappears in a magic hat.

 “Pacula / Trick or Chomp” (10/16/82) – Mezmaron’s latest scheme involves transforming a bat into vampire Count Pacula. / The ghosts interrupt the Pac-Family’s trick or treating.